-It is recognised that ESG factors can influence long term investment performance and the ability to achieve long term sustainable returns.
+It is recognised that ESG factors, including climate change, are financially material to the Fund's investments at all stages of decision-making as they have the potential to significantly affect long term investment performance and the ability to achieve long term sustainable returns.
 The Committee consider the Fund's approach to responsible investment in two key areas:

-- Sustainable investment / ESG factors considering the financial impact of environmental, social and governance (ESG) factors on its investments. - Stewardship and governance acting as responsible and active investors/ owners, through considered voting of shares, and engaging with investee company management as part of the investment process.
+- Sustainable investment / ESG factors considering the financial impact of environmental, social and governance (ESG) factors on its investments. - Stewardship and governance acting as responsible and active investors/owners, through considered voting of shares, and engaging with investee company management as part of the investment process.